 If an elderly relative becomes incapacitated and unable to conduct their own affairs, relatives sometimes have to resort to a costly and time-consuming court action to get the authority to deal with their house and /or money.
-Yet this situation is easily avoided.
+You can easily avoid this situation with our help.

 A power of attorney is essentially the power to manage someone else's affairs because that person is incapable of acting on their own behalf.
 So, for instance, if the person in question: